mattplant/SuiteTools/docs/architecture/architecture.md

 ---

-## Error Handling & Reporting
+## Error Handling

-SuiteTools applies a unified error handling strategy across all workspaces to ensure predictable behavior and a safe user experience in production.
+SuiteTools applies a centralized error strategy for predictable behavior and safe recovery across all workspaces.

-Errors are classified into well‑defined types, surfaced consistently through React error boundaries and overlays, and reported via a central utility to support both development diagnostics and future telemetry.

-For detailed patterns, utilities, and contributor guidelines—including error taxonomy, escalation flows, and code examples—see the dedicated [Error Handling & Reporting Guide](./error.md).
+- Errors flow through handleError() from top-level try/catch blocks and global hooks.
+- Development surfaces overlays; production prefers silent logging and rethrowing.
+- Recovery is intentional—no double-handling.

+See the [Error Handling Guide](./error-handling.md) for patterns and utilities.

 ---